All Episodes

 They were organized.

-They were actually said they were actually organized to make sure that they had their people were the ones that filled those delegate slots that were meant to be for Trump as a representative of what the people of Georgia voted for.
+They were actually said they were actually organized to make sure they had their people were the ones that filled those delegate slots that were meant to be for Trump as a representative of what the people of Georgia voted for.

 That's the delegates then get chosen an entirely different process, and you're right.

-I mean, it's totally political inside baseball how it happens.
+I mean, it's totally political inside baseball, how it happens.

-But do you understand why people become disenfranchised and why they don't like the political because of that?
+Do you understand why people become disenfranchised and why they don't like the political party?

 We usually have a nominee by now.

-So all this stuff, there never are second and third ballots.
+And so all this stuff, there never are second and third ballots.

-With a nominees chosen long before the convention ever starts, and so people don't even see this.
+And so people don't even see this.

 There was still Ted Cruz had a chance.